Which Industries Are Most At Risk Of Workplace Accidents?

 - Cuts from kitchen Equipment: Professional kitchens are full of hazardous sharp kitchen equipment such as knives, food processors and graters.
 Equipment left unsupervised can lead to accidents involving lacerations and even amputations.

 - Kitchen burns: Working amongst hot stoves, ovens, boiling water and open flames can pose a serious risk of burns.

 - Repetitive strain injury: RSI in form of tennis elbow is common amongst chefs, due to the repetitive strain on the elbow caused by chopping and slicing.

 - Chef’s Foot – Hallux Rigidus: Arthritis of the joint of the big toe is medically known as Hallux Rigidus.
 It causes pain and stiffness in the joint and can even lead to difficulty walking as the condition progresses.
 It affects people who work on their feet for extended hours at a time, such as chefs.

 According to the HSE Workplace fatal Injuries in Great Britain 2019 report, most fatal injuries occur in the agriculture, forestry and fishing industry.
-The most common types of injuries include:
+The most common types of farming accident injuries include: